 Rey Ciso was considered one of the best film editors in the business until he lost his fingers in an accident and had to have them replaced by wooden prostheses.
 He is in a loveless marriage to former actress Josephine Jardine who holds him in contempt.
 He is currently working as the editor on a giallo film.
 However, the lead actor is slaughtered by a mysterious hooded figure.
 As detective Peter Porfiry investigates, evidence seems to point in the direction of Rey.
 Other bodies on the set begin to accumulate as Porfiry digs at possibly occult connections.

 Astron-6 is a Canadian film collective (spread across several different provinces) and made up of Adam Brooks, Jeremy Gillespie, Matthew Kennedy, Steven Kostanski and Conor Sweeney.
 The group started by collaborating on a series of spoof trailers for films in bygone styles.
 They were then given a small budget ($10,000) by Troma Films to expand one of these shorts as a film – the result being Father’s Day (2011), collectively directed by (and often starring) Astron-6.
-Steven Kostanski then branched out to make the hilarious no-budget Manborg (2011), spoofing the 1980s science-fiction film, with the rest of Astron-6 both behind and in front of the camera.
+Steven Kostanski then branched out to make the hilarious no-budget Manborg (2011), spoofing the 1980s science-fiction film, with the rest of Astron-6 both behind and in front of the camera, followed by success with other films like The Void (2016), Leprechaun Returns (2018) and P.G.
+Psycho Goreman (2020).
 The group return with The Editor with Adam Brooks and Matthew Kennedy both directing and playing the two principal characters and various of the other working behind the scenes or turning up in acting roles.

 The Astron-6 filmmakers are rapidly proving themselves masters of a certain type of humour – one that has one foot in just as much cinematic geekery and genre quoting as Quentin Tarantino and the other with the knowing ability to mercilessly skewer the cliches and absurdities of each genre they take on.
 Some of the characters here – especially Matthew Kennedy’s deadpan parody of a macho 1970s detective hero, which he manages to maintain in character right throughout the film – are spot on.
 Kennedy and Brooks’ ability to deliver everything in deadpan or spin ordinary dialogue in such a way that it comes slightly off-kilter is hilarious.
 This is a film that consistently hits the ball in wit in almost every scene, far more so and regularly than almost any other film that aspires to the horror comedy vein.